-If you fulfill the above requirements, you will also need to take 270 classroom hours of qualifying real estate courses, which include:
+If you fulfill the above requirements, you will also need to take at least 270 classroom hours of qualifying real estate courses, which includes:

 You are also required to take an additional 630 classroom hours in related qualifying courses acceptable to the Commission or approved Continuing Education (CE) courses.

 If you have a bachelor's degree or higher from an accredited college or university, you do not need to take the additional 630 class hours in additional related education courses.
 Instead, submit a copy of your college transcript.
 All evidence of course completion must be submitted to the Texas Real Estate Commission after applying online or with your paper application.

 You will also be required to have the following experience: